Kernix13/pre-code-formatter/README.md

 4. remove the `li` tags
 5. Paste the rest into your pre tag - DONE

+## RegEx and languages

+I am using regualr expressions to wrap parts of a language syntax in span tags with a color class for that part of the syntax.
+Languages I will be covering and ones I am done:

+- [x] HTML
+- [x] CSS
+- [] SASS/SCSS
+- [] JavaScript
+- [ ] JSX
+- [ ] JSON
+- [ ] PHP

 ## Contributing

 I have not created a license yet which I understand is a requirement before people will contribute to a repo.
 I'll eventually add a license, but open an issue if you would like to help.